dlasch089/luis-app/README.md

 # user stories

-## Add Team

-As a Team Lead I want to add a team so that I can manage it

 ## View Team Members

 As a Team Lead I want to view all members of a team so that I can add and delete them